chrisisler/wavematch/README.md

 <h1 align='center'>Wavematch</h1>
 <h3 align='center'><strong>JS pattern matching</strong></h3>
+<h5 align='center'><strong>Conditionals, enhanced switch-case, and more.</strong></h5>

 <p align='center'>
 Compare inputs against descriptions to check for compatibility.
-If a described match is compatible, the corresponding expression is executed.
+If a pattern is compatible, the corresponding expression is executed.
-Return a fixed value or apply a function to the arguments.
+Return a value or apply a function to the arguments.
+Fallback to an optional `default` if no match succeeds.
 </p>

 ```JavaScript